pro-utkarshM/seabios/docs/Linking_overview.md

 * Some BIOS entry points must reside at specific hardcoded memory locations.
 The build must support positioning code and variables at specific locations.
-* In order to support multiple [memory models](Memory Model) the same C code can be complied in three modes (16bit mode, 32bit segmented mode, and 32bit "flat" mode).
+* In order to support multiple [memory models](Memory_Model.md) the same C code can be compiled in three modes (16bit mode, 32bit segmented mode, and 32bit "flat" mode).
 Binary code from these three modes must be able to co-exist and on occasion reference each other.
 * There is a finite amount of memory available to the BIOS.
 The build